loo-kuhs/tiktok-video-downloader/README.md

 > Note: First scroll down the tiktok user page until the last video appears, and then copy the ```data-e2e="user-post-item-list"``` element from the user's HTML using DevTools.
 Then paste it into a txt file and save it.
 Do not format the HTML code, paste it as is in the txt file.

+Check my [tiktok-url-getter-extension](https://github.com/loo-kuhs/tktk-url-getter-extension.git) for a browser extension that extracts the HTML code from the user's profile page and saves it to a txt file.

 ## TODO

 - [x] Add support for downloading multiple videos from txt file